tkiraly/spec/spec.md

 LoRaWAN Class B option adds a synchronized reception window on the end-device.

 One of the limitations of LoRaWAN Class A is the Aloha method of sending data from the end-device; it does not allow for a known reaction time when the customer application or the server wants to address the end-device.
-The purpose of Class B is to have an end-device available for reception on a predictable time, in addition to the reception windows that follows the random uplink transmission from the end-device of Class A. Class B is achieved by having the gateway sending a beacon on a regular basis to synchronize the all the enddevices in the network so that the end-device can opening a short extra reception window (called "ping slot") at a predictable time during a periodic time slot.
+The purpose of Class B is to have an end-device available for reception at a predictable time, in addition to the reception windows that follows the random uplink transmission from the end-device of Class A. Class B is achieved by having the gateway sending a beacon on a regular basis to synchronize the all the end-devices in the network so that the end-device can open a short additional reception window (called "ping slot") at a predictable time during a periodic time slot.

 > **Note:** The decision to switch from Class A to Class B comes from the application layer of the end-device.
 If this class A to Class B switch needs to be controlled from the network side, the customer application must use one of the end-device's Class A uplinks to send back a downlink to the application layer, and it needs the application layer on the end-device to recognize this request -- this process is not managed at the LoRaWAN level.

 ## 9 Principle of synchronous network initiated downlink (Class-B option)

-For a network to support end-devices of Class B, all gateways must synchronously broadcast a beacon providing a timing reference to the end-devices.
+For a network to support end-devices of Class B, all gateways MAY synchronously broadcast a beacon providing a timing reference to the end-devices.
 Based on this timing reference the end-devices can periodically open receive windows, hereafter called "ping slots", which can be used by the network infrastructure to initiate a downlink communication.
 A network initiated downlink using one of these ping slots is called a "ping".
-The gateway chosen to initiate this downlink communication is selected by the network server based on the signal quality indicators of the last uplink of the end-device.
+The gateway chosen to initiate this downlink communication is selected by the network server.
 For this reason, if an enddevice moves and detects a change in the identity advertised in the received beacon, it must send an uplink to the network server so that the server can update the downlink routing path database.

+Before a device can operate in Class B mode, the following informations MUST be made available to the Network Server out-of-band.

+- The device’s default ping-slot periodicity
+- Default Ping-slot data rate
+- Default Ping-slot channel

 All end-devices start and join the network as end-devices of Class A. The end-device application can then decide to switch to Class B. This is done through the following process:

 - The end-device application requests the LoRaWAN layer to switch to Class B mode.
 The LoRaWAN layer in the end-device searches for a beacon and returns either a BEACON\_LOCKED service primitive to the application if a network beacon was found and locked or a BEACON\_NOT\_FOUND service primitive.
-To accelerate the beacon discovery the LoRaWAN layer may use the "BeaconTimingReq" message described later.
+To accelerate the beacon discovery the LoRaWAN layer may use the "DeviceTimeReq" MAC command.

 - Based on the beacon strength and the battery life constraints, the end-device application selects a ping slot data rate and periodicity, this is then requested them from the end-device LoRaWAN layer.

 - Once in Class B mode, the MAC layer sets to 1 the *Class B* bit of the FCTRL field of every uplink frame transmitted.
 This bit signals to the server that the device has switched to Class B. The MAC layer will autonomously schedule a reception slot for each beacon and each ping slot.
 When the beacon reception is successful the enddevice LoRaWAN layer forwards the beacon content to the application together with the measured radio signal strength.
 The end-device LoRaWAN layer takes into account the maximum possible clock drift in the scheduling of the beacon reception slot and ping slots.
 When a downlink is successfully demodulated during a ping slot, it is processed similarly to a downlink as described in the LoRaWAN Class A specification.

-- A mobile end-device must periodically inform the network server of its location to update the downlink route.
+- A mobile end-device should periodically inform the network server of its location to update the downlink route.
 This is done by transmitting a normal (possibly empty) "unconfirmed" or "confirmed" uplink.
-The end-device LoRaWAN layer will appropriately set the *Class B* bit to 1.
+The end-device LoRaWAN layer will appropriately set the *Class B* bit to 1 in the frame's FCtrl field.
 Optimally this can be done more efficiently if the application detects that the node is moving by analyzing the beacon content.
 In that case the end-device must apply a random delay (as defined in Section 16.5 between the beacon reception and the uplink transmission to avoid systematic uplink collisions.

+- At any time the Network Server MAY change the device’s ping-slot downlink frequency or data rate by sending a PingSlotChannelReq MAC command.
+- The device MAY change the periodicity of its ping-slots at any time.
+To do so, it MUST temporarily stop class B operation (unset class B bit in its uplink frames) and send a PingSlotInfoReq to the Network Server.
+Once this command is acknowledged the device MAY restart class B operation with the new ping-slot periodicity

 - If no beacon has been received for a given period (as defined in Section 13.2), the synchronization with the network is lost.
-The MAC layer must inform the application layer that it has switched back to Class A. As a consequence the end-device LoRaWAN layer stops setting the *Class B* bit in all uplinks and this informs the network server that the end-device is no longer in Class B mode.
+The MAC layer should inform the application layer that it has switched back to Class A. As a consequence the end-device LoRaWAN layer stops setting the *Class B* bit in all uplinks and this informs the network server that the end-device is no longer in Class B mode.
 The end-device application can try to switch back to Class B periodically.
 This will restart this process starting with a beacon search.

 The following diagram illustrates the concept of beacon reception slots and ping slots.

 ![beacon diagram](figure04.png)

-**Figure 10: Beacon reception slot and ping slots**
+**Figure 11: Beacon reception slot and ping slots**

 In this example, given the beacon period is 128 s, the end-device also opens a ping reception slot every 32 s.
 Most of the time this ping slot is not used by the server and therefore the end-device reception window is closed as soon as the radio transceiver has assessed that no preamble is present on the radio channel.
 If a preamble is detected the radio transceiver will stay on until the downlink frame is demodulated.
 The MAC layer will then process the frame, check that its address field matches the end-device address and that the Message Integrity Check is valid before forwarding it to the application layer.